Direct Telemetry Access: Related Work

 \section{Related Work}

 \textbf{Telemetry and Collection.} Traditional techniques for monitoring the status of the network have looked into periodically collecting telemetry data~\cite{guo2015pingmesh,hare2011simple} or mirroring packets at switches~\cite{zhu2015packet,planck}.
 The former generates coarse-grained data that can be significant given the large scale of today's networks~\cite{stroboscope}.
 The latter has been recognized as viable option only if it is known in advance the specific flow to monitor~\cite{zhu2015packet}.
 The rise in programmable switches has enabled fine-grained telemetry techniques that generate a lot more data~\cite{tammana2018distributed,INTSpec,ben2020pint,zhou2020flow,zhu2015packet, gupta2018sonata}.
-Irrespective of the techniques, collection is identified to be the main bottleneck in network-wide telemetry, and previous works focus on either optimizing the collector stack performance~\cite{khandelwal2019confluo,van2018intcollector}, or reducing the load through offloaded pre-processing~\cite{li2020concerto} and in-network filtering~\cite{intelINT,elastictrie,vestin2019programmable,zhou2020flow}. \ifarxiv \else In an earlier version of our project, we investigated the possibility of entirely bypassing collectors' CPU, but limited the collection process to data that can be represented as a key-value store~\cite{anonymousDART}.
-The current manuscript expands it significantly by introducing the translator, designing additional primitives, building a prototype, investigating the systems aspects, and showing an end-to-end improvement over state-of-the-art collection systems. \fi In particular, we propose an alternative solution which is generic and works with a number of existing state-of-the-art monitoring systems.
-A further alternative approach is letting end-hosts assist in network-wide telemetry~\cite{tammana2018distributed,huang2020omnimon}, which unfortunately requires significant investments and infrastructure changes.
+Irrespective of the techniques, collection is identified to be the main bottleneck in network-wide telemetry, and previous works focus on either optimizing the collector stack performance~\cite{khandelwal2019confluo,van2018intcollector}, or reducing the load through offloaded pre-processing~\cite{li2020concerto} and in-network filtering~\cite{intelINT,elastictrie,vestin2019programmable,zhou2020flow}.
+In an earlier version of our project, we investigated the possibility of entirely bypassing collectors' CPU, but limited the collection process to data that can be represented as a key-value store~\cite{langlet2021zero}.
+DTA expands it significantly by introducing the translator, designing additional primitives, building a prototype, investigating the systems aspects, and showing an end-to-end improvement over state-of-the-art collection systems.
+In particular, this paper proposes an alternative solution which is generic and works with a number of existing state-of-the-art monitoring systems.
+We show examples of where these aforementioned systems can integrate DTA earlier in Table~\ref{tab:primitive_mappings}.
+A further alternative approach is letting the end-hosts assist in network-wide telemetry~\cite{tammana2018distributed,huang2020omnimon}, which unfortunately requires significant investments and infrastructure changes and still lean on centralized collection to achieve a network-wide view.